catalystneuro/neuroconv/docs/conversion_examples_gallery/recording/abf.rst

-If you have multiple ABF files for the same experimental session, one file per stimulus type, you can organize a multi-file conversion as such:
+If you have multiple ABF files for the same experiment, one file per recording stimulus type, you can organize a multi-file conversion as such:

 .. code-block:: python